Human (band)

 Human is a death metal band from Christchurch, New Zealand.

-Human was originally formed on 8 March 1992 by brothers Paul and Scott Harrison (on drums and guitars respectively), and vocalist / guitarist Nathan Ballard.
-The bassist Vaughn Richardson joined them in May of that year.
+Human was formed on 8 March 1992 by brothers Paul and Scott Harrison, on drums and guitars, respectively, and vocalist / guitarist Nathan Ballard.
+Bassist Vaughn Richardson joined in May of that year.

-Human entered Nga Matuaka Studios in May and recorded a 3 track demo cassette titled "Organ Splatters" which was distributed freely throughout the heavy metal underground / tape swapping networks around at the time.
-The band later appeared on a September 1992 addition of New Zealand's 60 Minutes programme on TV3 as part of a documentary that focused on suicide and depression, and the connection to heavy metal music.
+Human entered Nga Matuaka Studios in May and recorded the three-track demo cassette Organ Splatters, which was distributed throughout the heavy metal underground / tape-trading networks of the time.
+The band appeared on a September 1992 edition of New Zealand's 60 Minutes programme on TV3 as part of a documentary on suicide and depression, and the connection to heavy metal music.

 Human has toured and recorded several times since then and continues today.